Tony Stark (Marvel Cinematic Universe): Appearance and personality

 Downey had an office next to Favreau during pre-production, which allowed him greater involvement in the screenwriting process, especially adding humor to the film.
 Downey explained, "What I usually hate about these [superhero] movies [is] when suddenly the guy that you were digging turns into Dudley Do-Right, and then you're supposed to buy into all his 'Let's go do some good!'
 That Eliot Ness-in-a-cape-type thing.
 What was really important to me was to not have him change so much that he's unrecognizable.
 When someone used to be a schmuck and they're not anymore, hopefully they still have a sense of humor."
 To prepare, Downey spent five days a week weight training and practiced martial arts to get into shape, which he said benefited him because "it's hard not to have a personality meltdown ... after about several hours in that suit.
 I'm calling up every therapeutic moment I can think of to just get through the day."
-The revelation at the end of Iron Man of Stark's alter ego was improvised by Stark's actor Robert Downey Jr.
+The character's line "I am Iron Man", which revealed Stark's alter ego at the end of Iron Man, was improvised by Downey.

 For the first film, Favreau and Downey had been handed an existing script and worked from it.
 In contrast, for Iron Man 2, the duo were given more freedom to conceive of the story for themselves, in which Stark struggles to keep his technology out of the hands of the government and rival weapons makers.
 On Stark being a hero, Downey said "It's kind of heroic, but really kind of on his own behalf.
 So I think there's probably a bit of an imposter complex and no sooner has he said, 'I am Iron Man –' that he's now really wondering what that means.
 If you have all this cushion like he does and the public is on your side and you have immense wealth and power, I think he's way too insulated to be okay."